Sharing The Road: Rules for Pedestrians, Bicycles and MotoristsUpdated Nov. 20, 2020

-You are a pedestrian when travelling on foot.
+You are a pedestrian when traveling on foot.
 Your safety as a pedestrian is your responsibility, more so than it is that of any other road user.
 Always use properly marked pedestrian crossings to cross the street, avoiding crossing between intersections or “jaywalking” unless no other safe crossing points are available.

 Understand that intersections with STOP signs and pedestrian traffic signals do not guarantee your safety.
-You may have lawful right-of-way when a STOP sign or a WALK signal is present, but this does not mean that nearby drivers have observed these signs, are willing to obey them or have even spotted you waiting to cross.
+You may have the lawful right-of-way when a STOP sign or a WALK signal is present, but this does not mean that nearby drivers have observed these signs, are willing to obey them, or have even spotted you waiting to cross.
 Assuming any of these things at a crosswalk could cost you your life.

-As a pedestrian you must also know the laws in your state regarding roads with no sidewalk, toll bridges, highways and hitchhiking.
+As a pedestrian, you must also know the laws in your state regarding roads with no sidewalk, toll bridges, highways and hitchhiking.
 This knowledge will keep you safe and help you avoid the fines and penalties which breaking the rules may incur.
 The best source of information on these topics is your state driving manual.

 Bicycle rules for cyclists and drivers

 Cyclists are subject to the same rights and duties as car drivers, as bicycles are legally defined as vehicles.
-Rules concerning use of helmets and other safety protocol for cyclists are different state-by-state.
+Rules concerning use of helmets and other safety protocols for cyclists are different state-by-state.
 Though, when riding a bicycle on the roads anywhere you must be prepared to obey all traffic laws, signals and signs, yield the right-of-way and follow the same rules as car drivers.
-While there is no difference in rules for car drivers and cyclists, you must adjust your behaviour on the roads to account for the fact that riding a bike puts you at significantly greater risk of harm.
+While there is no difference in rules for car drivers and cyclists, you must adjust your behavior on the roads to account for the fact that riding a bike puts you at a significantly greater risk of harm.